pythonerph/LeanGit/readme.txt

 #coding=utf-8
+#Git is a version control system.
+#Git is free software.

-Git is a version control system.
+Git is a distributed version control system.
 Git is free software.